ResonantDevotion/MyFEWDPortfolioRSW/README.md

 N/A

 ## Features

-If your project has a lot of features, list them here.
+N/A

 ## How to Contribute

-If you created an application or package and would like other developers to contribute to it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.
+If you would like to contribute please find me on the Skills Bootcamp slack channel :D

 ## Tests

-Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.
+N/A